articulate/asyncios/README.md

 # asyncios

 A [crocks Async](https://crocks.dev/docs/crocks/Async.html) wrapper for [axios](https://github.com/axios/axios).
-Allows consumers to take advantage of the "lazy" data type while keeping a familiary API.
+Allows consumers to take advantage of the "lazy" data type while keeping a familiar API.

 ## How to Use